Edge of Protection

 - Version History

-These constraints are referenced for admissibility only.
-They are not restated, interpreted, or modified here.
+All Edge of Protection standards operate under the following canonical invariants.
+These are referenced for admissibility only and are not restated, interpreted, or modified here.

 New standards are added only when one or more of the following are observed: